WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ### Global Variables Support

-The globalVariables are of five types according values it holds such as stringGlobalVariables, booleanGlobalVariables, integerGlobalVariables, doubleGlobalVariables and longGlobalVariables types
+The globalVariables are of five types according to the values it holds such as stringGlobalVariables, booleanGlobalVariables, integerGlobalVariables, doubleGlobalVariables and longGlobalVariables types

 Global Variables are in TaskDetails and TaskLegDetails schema.

-to get query the global data, pass name of the global in the argument
+to get query the global variable data, pass name of the global in the argument
-Eg: to get data of the Global Variable String Type with name as GlobalVariable1
+Eg: to get data of the Global Variable of String Type with name as GlobalVariable1

 ```graphql
 # 'name' argument is mandatory.